-Education: B.A. in Human Rights and Sociology from Barnard College, Columbia University; J.D. in Global Law and Practice from the Syracuse University College of Law.
+Education: Bachelor’s degree in Human Rights and Sociology from Barnard College, Columbia University; Juris Doctor with a specialization in Global Law and Practice from the Syracuse University College of Law.
 Diya is a member of the New York Bar, First Appellate Division.